A conjecture on the composition of localizations on a stratified tensor triangulated category: Introduction

-Therefore, our basic set-up will be the following: let $(\CT, \otimes, \mbu)$ be a rigid-compactly generated tensor triangulated category with weakly noetherian Balmer spectrum $\text{Spc}(\CT^c)$ and stratified via the Balmer-Favi support, for any Balmer prime $\fp\in \text{Spc}(\CT^c)$ we can form an idempotent $g(\fp)$ representing the support at $\fp$.
-For a general subset $A\subseteq \text{Spc}(\CT^c)$ we define $\LL_A$ to be the Bousfield localization with respect to the coproduct of the objects $g(\fp)$ for $\fp\in A$.
-Given a $k$-uple of subsets $\LA=(A_1,\dots, A_k)$ we define $\LL_{\LA}$ to be the composition $\LL_{A_1}\LL_{A_2}\dots \LL_{A_k}$, these iterated localizations will be the principal object of our study.
-The crucial point becomes what is the relation between these localizations, their compositions and the topology of the Balmer spectrum: while the subspace structure of $A\subseteq \text{Spc}(\CT^c)$ reveals much information about the single localization $\LL_{A}$, its much more difficult to deduce the properties of $\LL_{\LA}$ from the tuple $\LA$.
+The crucial point becomes what is the relation between these localizations, their compositions and the topology of the Balmer spectrum: while the subspace structure of $A\subseteq \text{Spc}(\CT^c)$ reveals much information about the single localization $\LL_{A}$, it is much more difficult to deduce the properties of $\LL_{\LA}$ from the tuple $\LA$.
+The composition of two (or more) localizations is not necessarily again a localization.
+Hence, we cannot expect to classify it by means of its kernel, thus relating it to a subset of the Balmer spectrum by stratification.
 Even if the stratification gives a complete classification of the localizing tensor ideals of the category, it does not provide a direct description of the endofunctors obtained by composing the localizations with respect to these localizing ideals.
-The monoid generated by such endofunctors under composition presents quite a complicated behaviour, nevertheless it is worth understanding it since iterated localizations appear in multiple and various contexts representing gluing data between objects.
+The monoid generated by such endofunctors under composition presents quite a complicated behaviour.
+Nevertheless, it is worth understanding it since iterated localizations appear in multiple and various contexts, representing gluing data between objects.
 For a famous example, consider the Chromatic Splitting Conjecture of Hopkins.

-The following question arises: is the behaviour of the compositions of the localizations determined uniquely by the Balmer spectrum?
+The following question arises: are the compositions of the localizations determined uniquely by the Balmer spectrum?
 We propose a conjecture which tries to provide a positive answer to this question, by giving a sufficient condition for two iterated localizations $\LL_{\LA}$ and $\LL_{\LB}$ being isomorphic based on the combinatorics of the tuples $\LA$ and $\LB$.